tremenyi/latex_training_document/README.md

 # latex_training_document

+I used to send this latex_training_document to people by email a sa zip file.
+The below is the READ_ME.pdf I used to send with it.
+It needs adapting for the git repository framework, but will do that later.

 Hi everyone!!

 I hope this document and the attached documents give you enough so you won’t need a workshop, but I am happy to run a little training session for you and your friends if you feel you need one.